 This course consists of 140+ videos, 250+ downloadable files covering more than 12 hours of content.
-If you want to see the course outline, Just scroll up to the syllabus and see what each video covers.
+If you want to see the course outline, Just scroll down to the syllabus and see what each video covers.

 Basic Formulas Part One

 This video explains how to copy a formula not involving “$” signs.

 Basic Formulas Part Two

 This video explains how to copy formulas across rows and down columns, the meaning of $ signs, and setting up a dynamic model of customer evolution.

 Basic Formulas Part Three